Character Test for Visa Holders and Applicants

-- You do not have any substantial criminal record; or
+- not have a substantial criminal record;

-- while you were detained in immigration detention;
+- while detained in immigration detention; or

 - during a breakout from immigration detention; or

-- be involved in criminal conduct;
+- being involved in criminal conduct;

-- You have never been convicted or proven guilty for one or more sexual offences involving a child; or
+- have never been convicted or proven guilty for one or more sexual offences involving a child; or

-- You have never been subject to a negative security assessment by the Australian Security Intelligence Organisation (ASIO); or
+- have never been subject to a negative security assessment by the Australian Security Intelligence Organisation (ASIO); or

 What is a Substantial Criminal Record?

-- condemned to death or life imprisonment; or
+- condemned to death or life imprisonment;

-- condemned to imprisonment of 12 months or more; or
+- condemned to imprisonment of 12 months or more;

-- sentenced to two or more terms of imprisonment, totalling to 12 months or more (even if served together); or
+- sentenced to two or more terms of imprisonment, totalling to 12 months or more (even if served together);

 - found by a court to not be qualified to plead regarding an offence committed which resulted in detention in an institution or facility.